Bringing Out the Dead: Soundtrack

+Release

+The film premiered in Los Angeles and New York on the same day, October 22.
+1999.

 Reception

 Critical response

-On Rotten Tomatoes, Bringing Out the Dead has an approval rating of 73% based on 111 reviews, with an average rating of 6.70/10.
-The site's consensus reads, "Stunning and compelling, Scorsese and Cage succeed at satisfying the audience."
-On Metacritic, the film has an average score of 70 out of 100, based on reviews from 34 critics.
-Audiences surveyed by CinemaScore gave the film a grade "C−" on scale of A to F.
+On Rotten Tomatoes, Bringing Out the Dead has an approval rating of 74% based on 117 reviews, with an average rating of 6.7/10.
+The site's critics consensus reads, "Stunning and compelling, Scorsese and Cage succeed at satisfying the audience."
+Metacritic assigned the film a weighted average score of 70 out of 100, based on 34 critics, indicating "generally favorable" reviews.
+Audiences surveyed by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Roger Ebert gave it a perfect four-star rating, writing, "To look at Bringing Out the Dead—to look, indeed, at almost any Scorsese film—is to be reminded that film can touch us urgently and deeply."
 Years later, Scorsese reflected to Ebert that Bringing Out the Dead "failed at the box office, and was rejected by a lot of the critics."
 Yet he added: "I had 10 years of ambulances.
 My parents, in and out of hospitals.
 Calls in the middle of the night.
 I was exorcising all of that.
 Those city paramedics are heroes -- and saints, they're saints.
 I grew up next to the Bowery, watching the people who worked there, the Salvation Army, Dorothy Day's Catholic Worker Movement, all helping the lost souls.
 They're the same sort of people."

-Thelma Schoonmaker, the editor, praised the movie and said: "It's the only one of [Scorsese's] films, I think, that hasn't gotten its due.
+Thelma Schoonmaker, the film's editor, praised the movie and said: "It's the only one of [Scorsese's] films, I think, that hasn't gotten its due.
 It's a beautiful film, but it was hard for people to take, I think.
 Unexpected.
 But I think it's great."
 She claims that the film initially was mis-marketed as a car-chase film: "What happened was, that film was about compassion, and it was sold, I think, as a car chase movie.
-When I saw the trailer I said, "Wait a minute!
-That's not what the movie's about!"
+When I saw the trailer I said, 'Wait a minute!
+That's not what the movie's about!'
 I think people were made nervous by the theme of it, which I think is beautiful.
 I think it'll get its due."

-In 2021, Nicolas Cage singled out Bringing Out the Dead as one of the best movies he ever made.
+In 2022, Nicolas Cage singled out Bringing Out the Dead as one of the best movies he ever made.